 What to do if your remote guests cannot connect to your stream?
-Stage TEN lets you invite guests by webcam, mobile device and pro-cam.
+Stage TEN lets you invite remote participants by webcam, mobile device and pro-cam.

 Stage TEN lets you invite guests by webcam, mobile device and pro-cam.
 It also allows them to share their screen or bring in an RTMP feed from an encoder or studio.